Shrewsbury-Colleges-Group/Unit-4-Data-and-Testing/README.md

 ## Expected Outcomes

-By the end of this unit, learners should be able to:
+By the end of this unit, you should be able to:

 - Write simple programs using variables and calculations
 - Correctly handle and display numerical data